alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - HCL (HashiCorp Configuration Language)
 - JSON
 - Secrets: Terraform does not provide the ability to mask secrets in the Terraform plan and state files regardless of what provider you are using
+- Can be used across major cloud providers and VM hypervisors

 ## OS Binary
 - Linux